 It is important to note that because deep attestation is fundamentally about tying together multiple components on a platform, deep attestation techniques are extremely implementation-dependent.
 A protocol which provides all of the essential information in a secure fashion for an extremely simple architecture of single-VM virtual platforms booting in a known order might leave out security-critical information for a complex architecture of multi-VM virtual platforms booting in a random order and providing services to each other; and a deep attestation protocol designed for the second architecture is likely to require components that don’t even exist in the first.
 When selecting a deep attestation approach, the key questions to ask are:

 What components’ state do you wish to associate?
-The answer is usually “a vTPM and the pTPM”, but not always; “A vTPM, its pTPM, and the state of the trusted-path-to-user mechanism running in another ” is an example of a more complex association.
+The answer is usually “a vTPM and the pTPM”, but not always; “A vTPM, its pTPM, and the state of the trusted-path-to-user mechanism running in another vPlatform” is an example of a more complex association.

 What threats are you concerned about?
 A deep attestation protocol meant merely to provide further detail about a trusted machine can make assumptions that a protocol intended to test the current trustworthiness of critical software cannot.

 Does your protocol merely require the reporting of existing measurements, such as TPM quotes?
 Or do you require fresh measurements of some components?
-(Note that such measurements are not possible in many architectures.)
+(Note that such measurements are not possible in many architectures, but in systems running for an extended period of time, boot-time measurements may not be sufficient to establish trust.)

 Network-Visible Attestation Manager